 Silver Grey Porcelain combines with brick pavers to show off the striking sculpture.
 Picture: Jonathan Ward, Ginger Horticulture.

-Designer Nic Howard is very happy with Porcelain.
+Designer Nic Howard is very happy with porcelain paving.
 “It looks like natural stone,” he says, “and has all the attributes of natural stone without the downside.
 There's no tolerance.
 We did 2½ mm joints and could get away with that because there's absolutely perfect tolerance.”

-So that's it for RHS Chelsea 2016, with a huge thank you to everyone involved.
-We've got ourselves up from the corner now and back to work, preparing to tell you in a couple of weeks about forthcoming gardens at Hampton Court Flower Show in July.
+So that's it for Chelsea flower show 2016, with a huge thank you to everyone involved.
+No time to rest, though, as we have to work to do for the forthcoming gardens at Hampton Court Flower Show 2016.